CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/04-changes.md

 > The staging area can hold changes from any number of files
 > that you want to commit as a single snapshot.
 >
-> 1. Add some text to `guacamole.md` noting the rough price of the
+> 1. Add some text to `goostats.sh` noting the rough price of the
 > ingredients.
 > 2. Create a new file `groceries.md` with a list of products and
 > their prices for different markets.